Study Finds Cribs Leading Cause of Death in Nurseries

 - 73.4 percent were associated with cribs/mattresses

-Dr. Daley provides the following to protect your baby from the risk of SUID
+To protect your baby from the risk of SUID:

 - Babies should sleep flat on their back for every sleep time.